Tejs1/JavaScript-React-Patterns/README.md

-# Module Pattern
+# Singleton Pattern

-## Add 'type' : 'module' in package.json

-## Then you can export frunction from different file
+## With the Singleton Pattern, we restrict the instantiation of certain classes to one ## single instance.
+This single instance is unmodifiable, and can be accessed globally ## throughout the application.

 ### How to run